evgenyneu/Dodo/README.md

 # A notification bar for iOS written in Swift

 This is a UI widget for showing notification messages in iOS apps.
+It is useful for showing short messages to the user.
+Something like: "Message sent", "Note saved", "No Internet connection".

+* A message is shown in the top or the bottom possition of the view.
 * It has built-in style presets for common types of messages: success, info, warning and error.
 * The bar can have buttons with custom tap handlers.
 * Bar styles can be customized.
 * Includes customizable animations for showing and hiding the bar.
+* There can only be one message displayed at a time.

 <img src='https://raw.githubusercontent.com/exchangegroup/Dodo/master/Graphics/Paintings/alices_adventures_in_wonderland.png'
 width='300' alt="Illustration fromAlice's Adventures in Wonderland by John Tenniel" >